Coupling Q&As

 Usually, the life of the coupling will be shortened.
 In the worst case, the product may become damaged.

-Key fastening: Key fastening This is fastening with a key.
+Type Photograph Features Key fastening: This is fastening with a key.
 We establish keyways on the coupling hole and axis respectively.
 Torque is then transmitted by inserting a key.
 At this time, tightening it with a set screw causes the axis to be pressed against the side of the coupling hole.

 This increases the torque transmission efficiency.